Green UX – Responsible design enhances sales

 • more conversions and a lower bounce rate.

-Practical examples of Green UX actions
+Practical examples of Green UX measures

 Image optimisation